-In the low-lying Netherlands, protection from flooding is vital.
-Climate change and sea level rise mean that extremely high water levels will become more frequent.
+In the Netherlands, protection from flooding is vital.
+As a result of climate change, the sea level is rising, river discharges are increasing and high water levels will be more frequent.
 The core of the Delta Decision for Flood Risk Management is that, by 2050 at the latest, the probability of mortality as a result of flooding for everyone behind the dikes will not exceed 1 in 100,000 per year (or 0.001%).
-This is the ‘basic protection level’.
-The protection level is higher in locations where the impact is very high, for example if there is a risk of large numbers of casualties, extensive economic damage and/or damage to vital infrastructure of national importance.
+This is the ‘base level of protection’.

 New standards

-In the period 2015-2020, considerable progress was made on the implementation of the Delta Decision for Flood Risk Management.
-The protection objectives have been formulated as standards for the primary flood defences: the dikes, dunes, dams and storm surge barriers that protect our country against flooding from the sea, the large rivers and the large lakes.
-These standards have been set out in the Water Act which went into effect on 1 January 2017.
+Between 2015 and 2024, considerable progress was made on the implementation of the Delta Decision for Flood Risk Management.
+The protection objectives have been formulated as standards - some of them new - for the primary flood defences: the dikes, dunes, dams and storm surge barriers that protect our country against flooding from the sea, the major rivers and the large lakes.
+These standards were set out in the Water Act (Dutch), and they came into effect on 1 January 2017.
+The Water Act was merged into the Environment Act on 1 January 2024.

 Assessment of primary defences and dike upgrades

-In addition, 2017 saw the start of the first National Assessment Round for these primary defences.
-A new set of statutory instruments is available for that purpose.
+2017 saw the start of the first National Assessment Round for these primary defences.
+A set of statutory instruments is available for that purpose.
 This is a package of agreements and methods for the assessment of the primary defences.
-Progress can be followed in the Flood Risk Management Portal.
+That assessment was completed in 2022.
+In 2023, it became clear that the management authorities believe that more work will be required than previously thought to upgrade our defences.
+The years to come will be needed to establish a clearer picture of the actual upgrade agenda.
+It is in any case clear that a majority of primary flood defences do not yet comply with the standards for flood risk management.

 Smart spatial planning and crisis management

 The Delta Programme does not focus exclusively on flood prevention.
-Limiting potential damage and the number of casualties if there is flooding after all is also a responsibility of the Delta Programme.
+Limiting potential damage and the number of casualties if there is flooding after all is also a responsibility of the government authorities for which the Delta Programme works.
 The consequences can be mitigated by making smart choices in spatial planning and crisis management.
 The Working Group on Mitigating the Consequences of Floods issued an advisory document in this respect in 2018.
-Limiting the impact of floods with spatial planning measures is a component of the Delta Plan for Spatial Adaptation.
+The Delta Programme for Spatial Adaptation works on spatial planning.

 The Steering Group for the Management of Water Crises and Floods (SMWO) improved water crisis management.
-An Evacuation Module for Large-Scale Floods is now available, including the app and website overstroomik.nl.
-The National Water and Floods Information System (LIWO) provides up-to-date flood information.
+An Evacuation Module for Large-Scale Floods is now available, including the app and website overstroomik.nl/en.
+The National Water and Floods Information System (Dutch) (LIWO) provides up-to-date flood information.

 Knowledge and research

-The knowledge questions about flood risk management are listed in the Knowledge Agenda of the Delta Programme.
+The knowledge questions about flood risk management are listed in the Knowledge Agenda of the Delta Programme (Dutch).
 Important knowledge questions concern sea level rise.
 The final results of the Sea Level Rise Knowledge Programme will be available in 2026.
 The studies look at the rate of sea level rise from the second half of this century onwards.
-The research also shows how long the current strategies for flood risk management will be sustainable and describes the alternatives to keep the Netherlands safe and liveable into the distant future.
+The research also shows how long the current strategies for flood risk management will be tenable and describes the alternatives to keep the Netherlands safe and liveable in the distant future.

 The Ministry of Infrastructure and Water Management is continuing to improve the tools for assessing and designing primary flood defences on the basis of new insights, in collaboration with the managers of the flood defences.

-The SMWO is enhancing knowledge about crisis management by promoting knowledge exchanges between the organisations involved and conducting pilot projects.
-The crisis partners share knowledge in the Netherlands Water Management Centre.
+The Steering Group for the Management of Water Crises and Floods (SMWO) is enhancing knowledge about crisis management by promoting knowledge exchanges between the organisations involved and conducting pilot projects.
+The crisis partners share knowledge in the Netherlands Water Management Centre (Dutch).
 They also exchange knowledge and information with other countries.